ioof-holdings/redux-subspace/packages/react-redux-subspace/docs/Usage.md

 }
 ```

 By wrapping `SubApplication` in a subspace, the state injected into [`mapStateToProps` of connected components](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) within the subspace will be the state mapped from the `mapState` prop.
-The `namespace` prop will be used to [namespace](/docs/basics/Namespacing.md) and actions dispatched from [`mapDispatchToProps` of connected components](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) within the subspace.
+The `namespace` prop will be used to [namespace](/docs/basics/Namespacing.md) the actions dispatched from [`mapDispatchToProps` of connected components](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) within the subspace.

 For example, if the application's state looked like: